Art and Design Visual Arts

 ART 413.
 History of Graphic Design.
 3 Credits.

 Study of the political, cultural, aesthetic and technological influences of graphic design including the creative innovators who established graphic design as a profession.
+Prerequisites or Corequisites: ART 210, ART 211, Junior or Senior Standing, or instructor consent.
 S.

 ART 416.
 History of Art: Renaissance and Baroque.
 3 Credits.

 ART 417.
 History of Art: Museum Studies Practicum.
 3 Credits.